getethos/ethos-design-system/src/components/Form/Form.md

         labelCopy:
           "Validation happens after first blur ('touched')     Value's length % 2 and is between 5 and 7 characters", },
+      shorterEvenNumTextInput: {
+        validators: [
+          validateTruthy,
+          validateMinMaxFactory(3, 5),
+          (x) =>
+            x.length % 2
+              ?
+'Text does not have an even number of characters' : '',
+        ],
+        labelCopy:
+          "Validation happens after first blur ('touched')     Value's length % 2 and is between 3 and 5 characters", },
     },
     onSubmit: async (formData) => {
       console.log('submitting with form data: ', formData)